Looking for a Used Renegade in your area?

 In a nutshell, the Renegade is a subcompact mecha-child of the Grand Cherokee and Wrangler, claiming all the in-cabin luxuries and off-road prowess the pair provides in one tiny little package.
 Offering over 70 available features and a top-shelf trail-rated Trailhawk edition, the 2015 Renegade is set to blaze a totally new trail for its maker while holding true to its roots.

-Touted by Jeep as a best-in-class 4x4 (4WD) with world-class on-road dynamics all wrapped up in this Renegade lineup, the company isn't otherwise talking much about what trims we might see other than the Trailhawk and a base trim also available with front-wheel drive (FWD).
+Jeep's Renegade is a best-in-class 4x4 (4WD) with world-class on-road dynamics.
 While we know the Trailhawk affords a 20:1 crawl ratio, an exclusive Rock setting for the Selec-Terrain system, skid plates, front and rear tow hooks, 30.5-degree approach, 25.7-degree breakover, 34.3-degree departure, hill-descent control and the ability to tackle as much as 19 inches of water, we don't know just how much of that will transfer over to the rest of the more road-oriented lineup.
+That lineup will also include Sport, Latitude and Limited trims, and we look forward to learning more specifics.

 We do know the Trailhawk will come with the larger of the 2 engines available in the States, a 2.4-liter naturally aspirated 4-cylinder engine good for about 184 hp and 2,000 pounds of towing capacity that's paired with the company's latest 9-speed automatic transmission, also seen in the Cherokee.
 The smaller engine—a 1.4-liter turbo reportedly putting out 160 hp—is more efficiency focused, but offers only a 6-speed manual.